 - Capillaries: expendable tools used in ball bonders.
 Made of ceramic and other materials, a capillary guides the wire during the ball bonding process.
 Its features help control the bonding process.
 We design and build capillaries suitable for a broad range of applications, including for use on our competitors' equipment.
-In addition to capillaries used for gold wire bonding, we have developed capillaries for use with copper wire to achieve optimal performance in copper wire bonding.
-In January 2015, we introduced QuantisTM QFN Capillary, our latest copper wire bonding capillary designed for QFN (Quad Flat Nolead) application. - Dicing blades: expendable tools used by semiconductor manufacturers to cut silicon wafers into individual semiconductor die or to cut packaged semiconductor units into individual units. - Bonding wedges: expendable tools used in heavy wire wedge bonders.
-Heavy wire wedge tools are used for both wire and ribbon applications.
+In addition to capillaries used for gold wire bonding, we have developed capillaries for use with copper wire to achieve optimal performance in copper wire bonding. - Dicing blades: expendable tools used by semiconductor manufacturers to cut silicon wafers into individual semiconductor die or to cut packaged semiconductor units into individual units. - Bonding wedges: expendable tools used in heavy wire wedge bonders.
+Wedge tools are used for both wire and ribbon applications.